dotnet/org-policy/README.md

 * `-r -t` the list of repos and permissions teams are given
 * `-r -u` the list of repos and permissions users are given
 * `-t -u` the list of teams and their members
-* `-r -t -u` the list of repos and permission teams & users are given
+* `-r -t -u` the list of repos and permissions teams & users are given

 Each of those options accept a list of terms you can use to filter, with basic wild card support, such as `*core*` or `dotnet*`.

-So to list all teams containing the text `core` you'd do this:
+So to list all teams whose name contains the text `core` you'd do this:

 ```PS
 $ .\policop list -t *core*